senarvi/theanolm/docs/training.rst

 ------------

 The objective of the implemented optimization methods is to maximize the likelihood of the training sentences.
-The cost function is the sum of the negative log probabilities of the training words, given the preceding input words.

-Training words are processed in sequences that by default correspond to lines of training data.
-Maximum sequence length may be given with the ``--sequence-length`` argument, which limits the time span for which the network can learn dependencies.

 All the implemented optimization methods are based on Gradient Descent, meaning that the neural network parameters are updated by taking steps proportional to the negative of the gradient of the cost function.
 The true gradient is approximated by subgradients on subsets of the training data called “mini-batches”.

 The size of the step taken when updating neural network parameters is controlled by “learning rate”.
 The initial value can be set using the ``--learning-rate``